-The Syndicate also benefits from an internal quota share and internal excess of loss agreements with AXIS Specialty Limited ("ASL").
+The Syndicate also benefited from an internal quota share and internal excess of loss agreements with ASL during 2018.

 Reserving risk

 The estimation of reserves is subject to uncertainty due to the fact that the settlement of claims that have arisen before the balance sheet date is dependent on future events and developments.
 Unforeseen loss trends resulting from court rulings, changes in the law, differences in loss adjustment practice, medical and long-term care, and economic factors such as inflation can have a considerable impact on run-off results.